jackadull/dirish/plan.md

 * Generalize path elements
   * Instead of throwing exceptions, make the constructors return `Either`
 * Better reporting of semantic errors, containing the source position
-* Enable several configs side-by-side
-  * Use a config-file-wide unique ID for identification
-  * Either that, or work with an include mechanism
 * Nicer `toString` results, all across the board
 * Some way to re-upload all the projects back to a GitLab
 * Rename the project; maybe something akin to "homeostasis"?